MirunaAgopian/Notizblock/README.md

 # 📦 Notizblock

-_A sleek, browser-based note-taking app with localStorage for lightning-fast usability and seamless archiving._
+_A sleek, browser-based note-taking app with localStorage for fast usability and seamless archiving._

 ---